About Pat

 by Pat McDermott

-A flock of brown-speckled meadow pipits burst from the sedge and veered through the air in pursuit of swarming insects.
-The birds darted in and out of heathery hiding places, repeating their forays at random intervals.
-But for their constant song, the bog lay quiet beneath the June sun slowly setting in Ireland's northwestern skies.
+A flock of brown-speckled meadow pipits burst from the sedge and veered through the evening air in pursuit of swarming insects.
+The birds darted in and out of concealment, resuming their forays at random intervals.
+But for their constant song, the bog lay quiet beneath the June sun setting over western Ireland.

-Behind the ruins of a stone cottage, Gene Cuddy scratched his bristly beard and inhaled the pungent aroma of peat.
-Sunsets were best for shooting County Mayo's peaceful landscapes.
-An innovative panoramic camera, on loan from his editor, clicked and whirred in Gene's hands as he captured the scenic vistas on film.
+Sunsets were best for shooting County Mayo’s peaceful landscapes.
+Standing beside a crumbling stone cottage, Gene Cuddy adjusted his zoom lens.
+The innovative digital camera, on loan from his editor, clicked and whirred as he captured the scenic vistas.

-By nine o'clock the light had faded to a lambent glow.
+By nine o’clock, the light had dimmed to a lambent glow.
 A gentle wind blew up from the south.
 Gene replaced the camera in his rucksack and drew his lighter and cigarettes from his pocket.
-Pleased with his day's work thus far, he sat against the crumbling cottage, puffing away.
+He sat against the ruined cottage and puffed away contentedly.
+He’d done a good day’s work, but he wasn’t finished yet.

-On his way back to the village of Dunmona, he would visit Barney O'Dowd's turbary plot.
-He'd overheard the old man in the pub that afternoon saying he'd burn a patch of scraw soon to prepare a new turf bank.
-The notion of flames crackling over the bog set Gene's heart thumping as no girl ever had—and with a little help, old Barney would have himself a spectacular blaze.
+On his way back to the village, he would visit Barney O’Dowd’s turbary plot.
+That afternoon in the pub, he’d overheard the old man say he planned to burn a patch of scraw and start a new turf bank.
+The notion of flames crackling over the bog set Gene’s heart thumping as no girl ever had, and with his help, old Barney would have a spectacular blaze.

-Though Gene never used matches to light his cigarettes, he kept matchbooks in a waterproof tin in his rucksack.
-He opened one now and spread the matches apart.
-Tucking a cigarette between them, he carefully calculated the length of cigarette protruding from the matchbook and wound a rubber band around the contrivance.
+Gene never used matches to light his cigarettes, but a special compartment in his rucksack held a waterproof tin filled with matchbooks.
+He opened one now, spread the matches apart, and tucked a cigarette between them.
+When he had fixed the length of cigarette protruding from the matchbook just so, he wound a rubber band around the contrivance.

-After repeating the process with a second matchbook, he slipped both into his pocket.
-His watch read nine-thirty and still the sun hadn't set.
-He gathered his gear and started over the bog.
-At nine-forty-five, he stopped at the edge of the O'Dowd turf and lit one of the match-encased cigarettes.
-Once it was glowing well, he placed it in the sedge.
+He repeated the process with a second matchbook and slipped both into his pocket.
+His watch read nine-thirty, and still the sun hadn’t set.
+He gathered his gear and hiked over the bog.
+At nine-forty-five, he stopped at the edge of O’Dowd’s turf and lit one of the match-encased cigarettes.
+Satisfied with its steady glow, he placed it in the sedge.
 Experience had taught him that the cigarette would smolder a good fifteen minutes before igniting the matches, plenty of time to be back at Stonechat Inn before the fire started.
-A few yards ahead, he planted the other—and froze.
+A few yards ahead, he planted the other—and then he froze.

-Barney O'Dowd stepped from behind a turf bank, his brisk step belying his great age.
-The ancient face beneath his tweed cap glowed in the evening sunshine.
-His wife Tessa came after him, carrying a small picnic basket.
-Wisps of her white hair blew in the gentle breeze.
-They smiled and waved when they saw Gene.
+Barney O’Dowd stepped from behind a turf bank, his brisk step at odds with his timeworn face.
+Tessa, his wife, came after him, carrying a picnic basket.
+Wisps of her white hair blew in the breeze.
+She smiled and waved when she saw Gene.

-"Bless the work," Gene called to them.
-Then he sprinted off, ducking behind a hedge of heather.
-A quick look around reassured him that no one else was in sight.
-He jogged to a nearby hedgerow, scrambled onto his mountain bike, and raced away, smiling.
+“Bless the work,” Gene called in return.
+Then he sprinted to a nearby hedgerow, scrambled onto his mountain bike, and hurtled over the bog.

-While Tessa O'Dowd poured tea from a thermos, Barney set fire to a small section of the flammable scraw, a calculated process that would burn away the top layer without igniting the peat beneath it.
+While Tessa poured tea from a thermos, Barney set fire to a patch of the flammable scraw, a calculated process meant to burn away the top layer without igniting the turf beneath it.
 He cursed when the ground behind him burst into flames.
-Without warning, the wind rose and fanned both fires into snapping, blazing walls that threatened to trap the O'Dowds.
+The wind rose and fanned both fires into snapping, blazing walls that trapped the O’Dowds between them.

 Tessa screamed.
 She jumped to her feet, dropping the thermos of tea.